Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ```

 #### "source-endpoints"
-This task fetches the jenkins internal endpoint and stores it into the following variable:
+This task fetches the jenkins internal endpoint and sources the following variables:
 - `jenkins_internal_endpoint`

 ```yaml